 In many countries, there is no specific anti-stalking law, but laws exist that are relevant to preventing or policing stalking, or there have been discussions in the media or government about the need for specific anti-stalking legislation.
 Where we are aware of specific articles or reports discussing these issues, they have been included in the list below as references for professionals or victims in those countries.

 Comprehensive discussions of the characteristics and status of European stalking laws are provided in the 2007 Modena Group on Stalking report: Protecting women from the new crime of stalking: A comparison of legislative approaches within the European Union and the associated Manual for victims and helping professionals (in multiple languages).
-Please note that some of these discussions are now out of date as some countries have since introduced legislation.
+Please note that many of these discussions are now out of date as almost all European countries have introduced some form of stalking law in response to the 2015 Istanbul Convention.
 Please check below in addition to reading the report.
-A more recent review is available in Van Der Aa and Römken’s 2013 discussion of the state of the art of stalking legislation in Europe.
+Van Der Aa (2018) provides an open access overview of the state of the art of stalking legislation in Europe.

 Anti-stalking and anti-harassment legislation by country